Senior Living Pricing & Paying For The Cost Of Senior Care

 - Stair lift

-A move to senior living can help tie all of your expenses into one tidy monthly bill.
+Moving to senior living can help tie expenses into one tidy monthly bill.
 Civitas residents don’t have to worry about fluctuating utility costs, property taxes, and other variables.
 You’ll receive peace of mind knowing the community can fix any maintenance issues in your senior-friendly home.

 What are private-pay communities?

 Most senior living communities are private pay.
 Seniors use assets and savings to pay for these living arrangements.

 A doctor generally prescribes temporary stays in skilled nursing facilities and nursing homes for people living with chronic conditions or who need rehabilitation.
 Insurance, Medicare, or Medicaid often cover these situations.